Sunday 5/4/25

 10am- 1pm

-The BFFF3 will feature some of the best fly-tyers in the Northeast, focusing on the classic patterns of Maine, the Catskills, and the Battenkill.
-During the day, they'll be set up in the fitness studio.
+The BFFF4 will feature some of the best fly-tyers in the Northeast, focusing on the classic patterns of Maine, the Catskills, and the Battenkill.
+They'll be set up in the Fly-Tying Discovery Center.

-There will be hourly presentations and seminars with projection and audio to follow along.
+There will be hourly presentations and seminars, accompanied by projection and audio, to facilitate follow-along participation.

 Fitness Center Studio, Arlington Common Campus